olagalal/ll1-parser/README.md

 [![Shields.io](https://img.shields.io/badge/type-college%20project-orange?style=flat)](http://shields.io/)

 LL(1) parser (Left-to-right, Leftmost derivation) is a top-down parser for a subset of context-free languages.
-It parses the input from Left to right, performing Leftmost derivation of the sentence.This project is LL(1) parser implemented using java.
+It parses the input from Left to right, performing Leftmost derivation of the sentence.
+This project is LL(1) parser implemented using java.
 It takes the set of rules as text and then generates the output.
 This project was made for **(Compiler - Forth Year)** in my college.

 ### Input Example
 ```